Here are our favorite toys from the 2020 New York Toy Fair

 Technic Catamaran ($49.99; lego.com)

-Technic provides a more complicated build for Lego experts thanks to a gear box for sail and rudder controls.
-This catamaran is one of ten new models and has more than 400 intricate pieces.
+Technic provides a more complicated build for Lego experts, thanks to a gear box for sail and rudder controls.
+This catamaran is one of 10 new models and has more than 400 intricate pieces.
 It even floats!

 _______________________________________________________________________________